tracee/tracee/README.md

 ## Shipped context information
 TracEE creates the following context identfiers on the fly if not configured otherwise:

-    * it generates a pseudo-unique request id (configurable length)
+    * it generates a pseudo-unique __invocation id__ if it does not exist yet.
-    * it generates a session hash based on the servlet session id.
+    * it generates a __session hash__ based on the servlet session id.
 Since the servlet session id is a secure item that should not be passed around unnecessarily, we use a hash of it.

 ## Performance considerations

 TracEE is designed with performance in mind.
-It does not introduce global synchronization and cleans up the MDC after each invocation lifecycle.
-A real benchmark is pending...
+It does not introduce global synchronization and cleans up the MDC after each invocation lifecycle. _A real benchmark is pending..._

-The automatically generated context ids (like request- and session-identifiers) are configurable in length and allow you to choose a tradeoff between the chance of _uniqueness_ in time and data overhead depending on your load scenario.
+The automatically generated context ids (like invocation- and session-identifiers) are configurable in length and allow you to choose a tradeoff between the chance of _uniqueness_ in time and data overhead depending on your usage scenario.

 ## Security considerations

 Since you may pass sensitive user information within your TracEE-Context, it is important to cancel the propagation at trust boundaries (like HTTP-Responses to users or third-party Web-Services).
-TracEE offers filter configuration mechanisms that allow you to selectively decide at which point in your application you want to pass around what contextual identifiers.
+TracEE offers [filter configuration mechanisms](/core/README.md#filter-configuration)) that allow you to selectively decide at which point in your application you want to pass around what contextual identifiers.

 ## Classloader considerations